vanderpatrick/SkateGram/README.md

  # User stories:
- ## For the user's storys GitHuh and Miro were used, Github as a Kambam Board and miro as a Flow Chart
+ ## For the user's stories GitHuh and Miro were used, Github as a Kambam Board and miro as a Flow Chart
-  - The order of the issues was kind random, i tried to do it with a flow of work but circumstances made me redo the project a couple of times
+  - The order of the issues was kind of random, I tried to do it with a flow of work but circumstances made me redo the project a couple of times
   - GitHub kambarm board

  ![Kambam Board image](/static/images/kambam-board.png)